kuijjerlab/PySNAIL/README.md

                         should be either 'filter' or 'noise'.
 Default:
                         'filter'.
   -o [path], --outdir [path]
-                        Output directory for the corrected read counts.
+                        Output directory for the CAIMAN corrected expression.
 The directory consists of a data table 'caiman_out.tsv' with the corrected expression levels.
 There are also two optional subdirectories 'dist' and 'gmms'.
 The first directory contains an interactive html file visualizing the sampling distribution and the posterior probability of the fitted model for each group.
 The second directory contains instances of GaussianMixtureModel fitted for